 If you like baking then buttercream is a staple recipe that you need in your arsenal.
 And trust us when we say that once you’ve mastered it, you’ll use it all the time.

-Once you can make a basic buttercream, you can use it on cupcakes and sponge cakes, and even begin to customise it with different flavours for more complicated recipes.
+Once you can make a basic buttercream, you can use it on cupcakes and sponge cakes.
+What’s more, you guarantee you’ll even begin to customise it with different flavours for more complicated recipes.

 This perfect buttercream recipe is simple and easy to follow.
 Even better, the result will be beautiful, every time.